roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/edit-filter-criteria.md

     > [!div class="mx-imgBorder"]
     > ![Edit filters.](media/edit-filter-viewpanel.png "Edit filters")

-3. Select the conditional operator that you want to use.
+3. Select the conditional operator.

 4. Type or select the comparison value for the condition.